MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UTCReplace_AppSessionGuid** - Constant boolean value.
 Always true.

+#### Office.System.SessionHandoff

+Indicates that the current Office session is a handoff session.
+This means that handling of a user’s request to open a document is being handed off to an already running instance of the same application.

+The following fields are collected.

+- **ParentSessionId** - The ID of the session that will be taking over handling of the users’ request.

 #### Office.TelemetryEngine.IsPreLaunch

 Applicable for Office UWP applications.
 This event is fired when an office application is initiated for the first-time post upgrade/install from the store.
 This is part of basic diagnostic data, used to track whether a session is launch session or not.